local-minimum/ld30/README.md

 DONE
 ----

+* CSS/CODE: Flash background on shards left when low on shards (<7?)
 * MUSIC: New music please
 * CSS: Large text on shards left indicator
 * LVL: Revise lvl 9? to be easier